PM calls upon Ulema to promote unity, harmony; foil propaganda against Islam

 The Prime Minister said the government resolved that all the political forces were taken on board, while personnel of army and police tackled the challenge with bravery and sacrifices whereas people manifested unity to face the menace.

-“We have fought the greatest war against terrorism in the world,” he said, adding the hands of terrorists were broken.
+“We have fought the greatest war against terrorism in the world,” he said, adding the hands of terrorists were broken and their centers destroyed.

 Though lone attacks occurred in the country which were facilitated by sympathizers of certain elements, he noted and said the state was looking after them and would bring them to justice.

-In these efforts, he said, the role of Ulema was crucial.
+Terrorists had no race and religion, he said and questioned whether the blood of Mufti Naeemi or hundreds of others would go waste.

 The Prime Minister, lauding role of late Mufti Sarfraz Naeemi, said such religious leaders had worked for the unity of nation through their untiring efforts and teachings.

-He said through fanning the negative sentiments of sectarianism and distortion of real message of Jihad, led to rise of extremism in the world.
+He said fanning of negative sentiments of sectarianism and distortion of the real message of Jihad led to rise of extremism in the world.

-He said the deviated and extremist elements had sowed seeds of discord among the Muslims and carried out inhuman activities of massacre.
+He said the deviated and extremist elements had sowed seeds of discord among the Muslims and carried out inhuman acts of massacre.

-The Ulema and religious leaders like Shaheed Mufti Sarfraz Naeemi and Mualana Hassan Jan had given edicts against such elements and laid down their lives for the religious duty and great cause of unity.
+The Ulema and religious leaders like Shaheed Mufti Sarfraz Naeemi and Mualana Hassan Jan had given edicts against such elements and laid down their lives for the religious duty and great cause of unity, he added.

 The Prime Minister expressed the hope that their disciples would not budge from the path, chosen by these personalities.

-He regretted that not only the basis of religious and sectarianism basis, efforts were also being made by deviated elements on the provincial basis to sow seeds of discord.
+He regretted that besides religious and sectarianism basis, efforts were also being made by deviated elements to sow seeds of discord on the provincial basis.
+They were trying to avenge for their rejection from public, he added.

 But the PML-N government, he said, would foil all such conspiracies and play its role to further forge unity among the ranks and files of society as it had done during the creation of Pakistan by uniting Muslims of India.

-The Prime Minister said they would thwart negative propaganda of creating provincial prejudices among the Punjabis and Pakhtuns and other federating units as the nation had rejected such attempts in the successful holding of Pakistan Super League Finale.
+The Prime Minister said they would thwart negative propaganda of creating provincial prejudices among the Punjabis, Pakhtuns, Sindhi, Mohajir and other federating units as the nation had rejected such attempts in the successful holding of Pakistan Super League Finale.

+“Through PSL, the nation showed that Lahore, Peshawar, Quetta, Karachi….all were against terrorism.
+We are knitted together in bonds of brotherhood,” he added.

 He resolved the PML-N government, with the support of Ulema, would discard elements of hatred and disunity and urged religious leaders to raise voice against provincial bias as well.